Thunder and Lightning

 Lightning is the most spectacular element of a thunderstorm.
 In fact it is how thunderstorms got their name.
-Wait a minute, what does thunder have to do with lightning?
+But wait a minute, what does thunder have to do with lightning?
 Well, lightning causes thunder.

 Lightning is a discharge of electricity.
 A single stroke of lightning can heat the air around it to 30,000°C (54,000°F)!
 This extreme heating causes the air to expand explosively fast.
 The expansion creates a shock wave that turns into a booming sound wave, known as thunder.